dh3183/dh3183/README.md

 ## Hi there! 😊✨

-I'm an computer engineering student.🐥<br>
+I'm an Computer Engineering Student.🐥<br>
 I’m currently learning Swift and SwiftUI